BurnyCoder/all-mathematics/computer_science/artificial_intelligence/machine_learning/deep_learning/artificial_neural_network.md

     - **Recommender Systems**: Powering recommendations on platforms like Netflix and Amazon.
     - **Medical Diagnosis**: Analyzing medical images and predicting diseases.

+- **More Concrete Variants**:
+    - **Feedforward Neural Network (FNN)**: The simplest type of ANN where connections between the nodes do not form a cycle.
+    - **[Convolutional Neural Network (CNN)](./cnn.md)**: A class of deep neural networks that use convolutions, most commonly applied to analyzing visual imagery.
+    - **[Recurrent Neural Network (RNN)](./rnn.md)**: A class of ANNs where connections between nodes form a directed graph along a temporal sequence.
+    - **[Long Short-Term Memory (LSTM)](./lstm.md)**: A specialized type of RNN designed to handle long-term dependencies.
+    - **[Transformer](./transformer.md)**: A deep learning architecture that relies on self-attention mechanisms instead of recurrence or convolution, becoming a standard for NLP and other sequence modeling tasks.

+- **Related Concepts**:
+    - **[Universal Approximation Theorem](./universal_approximation_theorem.md)**: This theorem provides the theoretical foundation that neural networks with a certain structure can, in principle, approximate any continuous function to any desired degree of accuracy
+    - **[Neural Tangent Kernel](./neural_tangent_kernel.md)**: A concept that helps to understand the training dynamics of very wide neural networks.
+    - **Probabilistic Graphical Models (PGMs)**: PGMs are a separate family of models for reasoning with uncertainty.
+While most ANNs are not PGMs, some variants like Boltzmann machines can be formulated as PGMs.

 - **Wikipedia**: [https://en.wikipedia.org/wiki/Artificial_neural_network](https://en.wikipedia.org/wiki/Artificial_neural_network)